Upcoming Programs

 June

-22- Jazz Jam in the Village with H30 Trio!
+28- Jazz Jam in the Village with H30 Trio!

-The Village benches will be available to seating, but feel free to bring your lawn chair.
-New this year
+This year's Jazz Jam will be in the Village of Yesteryear.
+The Village benches will be available for seating, but feel free to bring your lawn chair.

 July

-13- Extravaganza
+12- Extravaganza

 12:00-4:00 pm Village of Yesteryear